ceee/PocketSharp/README.md

 # PocketSharp

+> This project is work in progress.
+Be aware of this!

 PocketSharp is a C#.NET class library, that integrates the [Pocket API v3](http://getpocket.com/developer).

 _If you don't know Pocket, be sure to check it out [Pocket](http://getpocket.com).
 It's an awesome service, which lets you save articles, videos, ... in the cloud and access it from all your devices._